Frequently asked questions

 Who can take part?

 The programme is aimed at young people who are training in a skilled trade or have recently finished doing so.
-It is open to young people between 18 and 30 years of age who are at the end of their training or just beginning working life.
-More specifically, participants must be at least in their third year of training or have initial work experience of relevance to the assignment in question.
-In Team works! in Africa, a young expert from Germany accompanies an SES expert on an assignment in an African country.
-SES expert assignments usually last between 15 working days and six months.
+It is open to young people between 18 and 30 years of age who are at the end of their training or at the beginnign of their working life.
+More specifically, participants must be at least in their third year of training or have initial work experience of relevance to the internship in question.
+At Team works! in Africa, a young expert from Germany accompanies an SES expert on an assignment in an African country.
 The young expert can support the SES assignment for three to six weeks.

-Where can I register for Team works! in Africa?
+Where can I apply for Team works! in Africa?

-German citizens and persons who have a permanent right of residence and whose long-term place of residence is in Germany should use the registration form to apply.
-The SES will check your registration details against its planned assignments and contact you directly as soon as there is something suitable.
-Please bear in mind, however, that there is no guarantee of an assignment being found for you.
+German citizens and persons who have a permanent right of residence and whose long-term place of residence is in Germany should use the application form to apply.
+SES will check your application details against its planned assignments and contact you directly as soon as there is something suitable.
+Please bear in mind, however, that there is no guarantee of an internship being found for you.

 Yes.
-Your employer will have to grant you leave for the duration of your assignment.
+Your employer will have to grant you leave for the duration of your intership or you can take time off work.

-What preparation do I receive for my assignment?
+What preparation do I receive for my internship?

 Does my employer have to grant me leave to prepare?